KhronosGroup/glslang/CONTRIBUTING.md

 ## Contributor License Agreement (CLA)

-When you propose a pull request on this repository you must execute a Contributor License Agreement, to confirm you own your work and are granting Khronos the necessary permissions to redistribute it under our licenses.
+When you propose a pull request on this repository you must execute the Khronos [Open Source Contributor License Agreement CLA](https://cla-assistant.io/KhronosGroup/glslang), to confirm you own your work and are granting Khronos the necessary permissions to redistribute it under our licenses.

 ## AI-Assisted Contributions